Tallow Soap Recipe & Lye Calculator

 Swapping fats and curing

-Beef, sheep, deer, and goat tallow are close substitutes for one another — just recalculate the lye whenever you swap, since each has its own SAP value.
-Lard behaves similarly but gives a slightly softer, even creamier bar.
-However you blend it, cure your bars 4–6 weeks (longer makes them harder and milder), and start with fresh, clean tallow to avoid the orange spots that signal rancidity down the line.
+Beef, sheep, deer, and goat tallow are close substitutes for each other.
+Just recalculate the lye whenever you swap, since each one has its own SAP value.
+Lard behaves much the same but gives a slightly softer, even creamier bar.
+However you blend it, cure your bars for 4 to 6 weeks, since longer makes them harder and milder, and start with fresh, clean tallow so you do not get the orange spots that come from rancidity later on.

 Frequently asked questions